MarkCWirt/MIDIUtil/documentation/extending.rst

 makes it possible to, say, create a Registered Parameter Number call from a collection of Control Change events.
-Since all the CC events will have the same time and class (and therefore default ordinal), you can control the order of the events by the order to such you add them to the MIDIFile.
+Since all the CC events will have the same time and class (and therefore default ordinal), you can control the order of the events by the order in which you add them to the MIDIFile.

 Next, if you want the code to be able to de-duplicate events which may lay over top of one another, the parent class, ``GenericEvent``, has a